 The State Council of Higher Education for Virginia has awarded Reformed Theological Seminary's McLean, VA campus a Certificate to Operate an Institution of Higher Education authorizing the Seminary to offer degrees, courses for degree credit, or programs of study leading to a degree, in the Commonwealth of Virginia.
-The State Council of Higher Education for Virginia is the Commonwealth's coordinating body for higher education and is located at 101 North Fourteenth Street, Richmond, VA 23219.
+The State Council of Higher Education for Virginia is the Commonwealth's coordinating body for higher education and is located at 101 North Fourteenth Street,

+Richmond, VA 23219.
 The Council's phone number is (804) 225-2600.
-RTS Washington DC is also licensed to deliver classes in Maryland by the Commission on Higher Education of the State of Maryland (839 Bestgate Road, Suite 400, Annapolis, Maryland 21401, Telephone 410-260-4500).

-RTS Atlanta is operating in compliance with Georgia's requirements for exemption from authorization as set forth in O.C.G.A20-3-250.3 (a) (6).
-The Nonpublic Postsecondary Education Commission of the State of Georgia is located at 2189 Northlake Parkway, Building

-10, Suite 100, Tucker, Georgia, 30084-4113, Telephone 770-414-3300.
+RTS Atlanta is operating in compliance with Georgia's requirements for exemption from authorization as set forth in O.C.G.A20-3-250.3 (a) (6). the Nonpublic Postsecondary Education Commission of the State of Georgia is located at 2189 Northlake Parkway, Building 10, Suite 100, Tucker, GA, 30084-4113, Telephone 770-414-3300.